awcodify/sysctl-theme/_posts/2025-05-13-advanced-arsxy-theme-features.md

 ## Conclusion

-Sysctl theme's advanced features make it a powerful platform for building sophisticated websites while maintaining clean, fast-loading pages.
+Arsxy theme's advanced features make it a powerful platform for building sophisticated websites while maintaining clean, fast-loading pages.
 Whether you're creating documentation, a tech blog, or a professional portfolio, these features help you present your content in the most effective way possible.

-By leveraging these advanced capabilities, you can create a unique site that stands out while benefiting from the solid foundation that Sysctl provides.
+By leveraging these advanced capabilities, you can create a unique site that stands out while benefiting from the solid foundation that Arsxy provides.